jjliggett/jjversion-action/README.md

 The jjversion-action license applies to all parts of jjversion-action that are not externally maintained libraries and dependencies.

+The primary dependency of jjversion-action 0s jjversion-gha-output, located at <https://github.com/jjliggett/jjversion-gha-output>.
+Its license can be found in that repository.
+This action installs jjversion-gha-output from the GitHub jjliggett/jjversion-gha-output repository.

-The primary dependency of jjversion-action is jjversion, located at <https://github.com/jjliggett/jjversion>.
+Another core dependency of jjversion-action is jjversion, which is a dependency of jjversion-gha-output.
+This is located at <https://github.com/jjliggett/jjversion>.
 Its license and the licenses for its dependencies can be found in the jjversion repository.
-This action installs jjversion from the GitHub jjliggett/jjversion repository.

-Another core dependency of jjversion-action is jjversion-parsing-action, located at <https://github.com/jjliggett/jjversion-parsing-action>.
-This is a JavaScript action which parses the version JSON outputed by jjversion.
-Its license and the license for its dependencies can be found in the jjversion-parsing-action repository.

 Two external GitHub actions are used within the composite jjversion GitHub Action.
 These are: